How to Check for Assisted Living Violations

 - Viewable documentation for inspections and violations

 Unfortunately, not all websites are up to par.
-For instance, in Massachusetts, you are only able to download a list of licensed communities and no information about inspections reports is viewable online.
-Massachusetts ranked #36 on our list.
+For instance, in Massachusetts, you are only able to download a list of licensed communities that provide no information about inspections reports.
+Because of this, Massachusetts ranked #36 on our list.

-If you would like information about an assisted living community’s background but cannot find it on your state website, don’t hesitate to call your local Area Agency on Aging (AAoA) to make an appointment to speak with your local Long Term Care Ombudsman, who can provide this type of information over the phone or via mail.
-You can locate your local AAoA office at: www.eldercare.gov.
+If you would like information about an assisted living community’s background but cannot find it on your state website, don’t hesitate to call your local Area Agency on Aging (AAoA) and make an appointment to speak with your local Long Term Care Ombudsman.
+They can provide this type of information over the phone or via mail.
+You can locate your local AAoA office at www.eldercare.gov.

 The Top 10 State Websites for Assisted Living

-Some states have led the way by providing consumers websites where they can investigate assisted living communities that they are considering.
+Some states have done well in providing consumers websites where they can investigate potential assisted living communities.

-The top 10 states that are listed below have created consumer friendly, easy-to-use websites for researching online whether a community is licensed and if it has any issues or regulation violations in its recent history.
+The top 10 states that are listed below have created consumer-friendly, easy-to-use websites made for researching community licensure and any issues or regulation violations in its recent history.

 - Washington | Department of Social and Health Services Adult Family Home Locator | We liked: Simple search form and easy to find enforcement letters

 - Arizona | Department of Health Services Assisted Living Facility Search | We liked: Up to date info and centralized search form

 - Georgia | Department of Community Health Map2Care Facility Finder | We liked: Convenient search tool and with facility compliance forms available